 Date Written: October 1, 2019

-I document a recent surge in improvements to rental housing quality, and I show how financial intermediaries have contributed to this surge by reallocating financing to improvements from other types of real estate investment.
-Using exogenous variation generated by a 2015 change in regulatory capital requirements, I find that a reallocation of bank credit accounts for 44% of post-2015 improvements.
+I document a recent surge in improvements to rental housing quality (i.e. renovations), and I show how financial intermediaries have contributed to this surge by reallocating financing to improvements and away from other types of real estate investment, such as construction.
+Using exogenous variation generated by a 2015 change in regulatory capital requirements, I find that a reallocation of bank credit accounts for 44% of improvements since 2015.
 The shock increases the supply of high-quality housing and lowers its relative rent, but it raises average rent and accounts for 31% of post-2015 rent growth.
-Finally, I show how a reallocation of private equity by public pensions has also contributed to the surge in improvements to rental housing quality.
+Finally, a reallocation of private equity by public pensions has also contributed to the surge in improvements to rental housing quality.